tvatanen/liggins_R_workshop/2_sample_preprocessing.md

     keep_md: yes
 ---

-The in this example is available at https://pubs.broadinstitute.org/diabimmune/combined-data/
+Example script in data preprocessing; prepare a subset of microbiome samples for downstream analysis without generating additional files.
+The data used in this example is publicly available at https://pubs.broadinstitute.org/diabimmune/combined-data/

 You can hide irrelevant code blocks, such as loading libraries, by adding "include=FALSE" in header